ab9st8/click/README.md

 ```shell
 click init
 ```
-This will create a `click.yaml` file with the following customisable fields:
+(If you run just `click`, you will be prompted about creating this file nevertheless.)
+The resulting YAML file will have the following customisable fields:
+* `name`—the name of your project.
+Your binary will be named this. `bin` by default,
 * `compiler`—what C compiler Click should use. `clang` by default,
 * `outputDir`—to which directory Click should output your executable. `./build/` by default,
 * `auxOutput`—whether Click should output cool info like the number of C files it found and what command it's running.
 Set to `false` to disable that kind of output.
 Sometimes silence is golden. `true` by default,